henryyuhsiufeng/NotesOnOS/EXAM_1_NOTES/E1_NOTES.md

 - When a transition between user mode and kernel mode is required in an operating system, a context switch is not necessary.
     - A Context switch IMPLIES a mode switch
     - Whereas a mode switch DOES NOT imply a context switch
-- Context Switch: is the process of storing the state of a process or thread, so that it can be restored and resume execution at a later point.
-This allows mutliple processes to share a single CPU, and is essential feature of a multitasking OS.
+- Context Switch: is the process of switching processes
 - Switching back
     - From an interrupt, just reverse all steps because it is asynchronous
     - From exception and system call, increment PC on return